gitzuzu/Task-4-Software-Construction-Tools-Memory-Scramble-Game/README.md

 - They remain face-up

 If the cards do not match:
-- They flip back face-down after a short delay
+- They flip back after a short delay

 ---

 ### Step 4 — Win or Lose

-- Match all pairs before the timer ends to win
+- Match all pairs before the timer reaches zero to win
-- If time reaches zero before matching all cards, the game displays a Game Over message
+- If the timer reaches zero before all matches are found, the game displays a Game Over screen

 ---